mellivorandy/cache-miss-analyzer/README.md

-# cache-miss-analyzer &mdash; a high-performance Cache Simulator with LRU Policy
+# cache-miss-analyzer &mdash; a high-performance cache simulator with LRU policy

 <br>